 Generators: Generators are prohibited during quiet hours.
 Generators may not be run during quiet hours to power medical devices or other equipment.

-Day Use: There is a day use fee area at this location.
-Daily parking permits are available for $5 per day.
+Day Use: Day use permits are required at this location.
 Campers can display their camping receipt.
-Northwest Forest Passes and Interagency America the Beautiful Passes are honored for day use.
+Daily parking permits are $10.
+Northwest Forest Passes and Interagency America the Beautiful Passes are honored.